jroneil/stateLab/README.md

 - Applies: `{ action, notes }`.
 - Returns: Updated WorkOrder + new `ETag`.
 - Returns: **409 Conflict** if the ETag is stale.
-+
-+## What This Lab Intentionally Does NOT Include
+## What This Lab Intentionally Does NOT Include

-+
-+To keep the focus strictly on state coordination and concurrency, the following are omitted by design:
+To keep the focus strictly on state coordination and concurrency, the following are omitted by design:

-+
-+- **Authentication/Authorization**: All actions are "anonymous" for the purpose of the lab.
+- **Authentication/Authorization**: All actions are "anonymous" for the purpose of the lab.
-+- **Background Jobs**: All transitions are synchronous and immediate.
+- **Background Jobs**: All transitions are synchronous and immediate.
-+- **Asynchronous Messaging**: No Kafka, RabbitMQ, or event-driven microservices.
+- **Asynchronous Messaging**: No Kafka, RabbitMQ, or event-driven microservices.
-+- **Reactive Streams**: Uses standard Spring Web patterns rather than WebFlux/Project Reactor.
+- **Reactive Streams**: Uses standard Spring Web patterns rather than WebFlux/Project Reactor.
-+- **AI / RAG**: This is a deterministic system; no LLMs or probabilistic logic are used.
+- **AI / RAG**: This is a deterministic system; no LLMs or probabilistic logic are used.
-+- **Complex UI State**: No Redux or heavy client-side state management; the UI is a thin reflection of the server.
+- **Complex UI State**: No Redux or heavy client-side state management; the UI is a thin reflection of the server.

 ## Why not CRUD?
 (Transition vs. PUT)